Portability

 What if I need additional search time, does HACSB provide extensions?

-No, HACSB will not provide additional extensions.
 Portability participants may request extensions through their initial housing authority.
 If an extension is granted, the initial housing agency must provide the revised HUD 52665 and HUD 52646 Forms.

 Do you provide landlord listings?